Is Debt Consolidation The Answer to Debt Relief?

 - Unadjusted interest rates or amounts of debt: There is no guarantee that a lower overall interest rate or amount of debt will be possible through debt consolidation.
 Your creditor’s participation in these types of programs is 100% voluntary.

 - Losing collateral property: Debt consolidation won’t negotiate agreements to catch up on missed mortgage or car loan payments.
-You could still lose your home to foreclosure or car to repossession.
+You could still lose your home to foreclosure or your car to repossession.

-- Significant fees: Debt consolidation companies do not work for free and most take their fees upfront before any money goes to your creditors.
+- Significant fees: Debt consolidation companies do not work for free, and most take their fees upfront before any money goes to your creditors.
 You will owe them fees for their services.
 If the consolidation is not successful or makes things worse, then you will have to pay them, which is probably not a cost that your finances can take.

 - Increased debt: When all of the other potential consequences of debt consolidation are factored together, it is possible that you can end up with more debt than when you started.

 - Tax consequences: The forgiveness of debt other than through bankruptcy or while insolvent is considered taxable income.
 Even if the debt consolidation company is successful, you could still face a significant IRS bill in the end.
-Next tax season after a debt consolidation, you will have to show proof that the amounts that were forgiven are not counted as income, too.
+Next tax season, after a debt consolidation, you will have to show proof that the amounts that were forgiven are not counted as income, too.

 - Lawsuits: Typically, the first step of debt consolidation is to stop paying your bills and instead start paying money to the debt consolidation company.
 When this happens, creditors will often get impatient and initiate a lawsuit to collect.
 If this happens before there are sufficient funds to settle the debt, you could face garnishments and other aggressive collection attempts.